Pruning Crape Myrtles: How to Keep Your Crape Healthy

 Before you begin pruning Crape Myrtles, study them and get a game plan for what you want to remove.
-You can always go back and prune more later, but you never want to overprune your tree or thin it out too much!
+You can always go back and prune later, but you never want to over prune your tree or thin it out too much!

 When pruning branches, make your cuts back to about a third of their size.
 Make the cuts at 45-degree angles, facing upwards, to promote new growth.
 If you don’t want a particular branch to grow back, cut it back to about an inch away from the trunk.
 Make the cut straight across the branch.

-If you see new growth growing from the ground, around the trunks of your trees, remove these.
-Pull upwards on them in a twisting motion to remove these “suckers”, which generally steal nutrients from the rest of the tree.
+If you see new growth at ground level, around the trunks of your trees, remove these.
+Pull upwards on them in a twisting motion to remove these 'suckers', which generally steal nutrients from the rest of the tree.